 Healthy packed lunches are an option for those children who do not wish to enjoy a cooked meal.
 All meals are cooked and prepared at Stour Valley Community School and the menu displayed for parents and children to view.
-School meals cost £2.30 per day.
+Details of our menus are available on our school website.
 Special dietary needs can be met, and a vegetarian alternative is always available.

 Universal Free School meals; a government initiative which means that free school meals are available to children in Reception and Years 1 and 2.
-Other children may also qualify, please ask at the school office for more information.
+Other children may also qualify, please ask at the school office or take a look at our school website for more information.